ten-protocol/go-ten/docs/testnet/obscuroscan.md

 transactions in unencrypted plain text.
 This is a feature of Testnet aimed at helping you understand how Obscuro works, and is only possible because Testnet uses a rollup encryption key that is long-lived and well-known.
 On Mainnet, rollups will be encrypted with rotating keys that are not known to anyone, or anything, other than the Obscuro enclaves.

+## External API Calls

+The URL path [/rollup/](http://testnet.obscuroscan.io/rollup/) may be requested from external clients using a HTTP POST request with either a rollup number (integer) or transaction hash (string beginning with "0x").
+A JSON object representing the rollup will be returned.
+Further API development of ObscuroScan with RESTful documentation will follow.